Passive management: Implementation

 The first step to implementing an index-based passive investment strategy is choosing a rules-based, transparent, and investable index consistent with the investment strategy's desired market exposure.
 Investment strategies are defined by their objectives and constraints, which are stated in their Investment Policy Statements.
-For equity passive investment strategies, the desired market exposures could vary by equity market segment (broad market vs. industry sectors, domestic vs. international), by style (value, growth, blend/core), or by other factors (high or low momentum, low volatility, quality).
+For equity passive investment strategies, the desired market exposures could vary by equity market segment (broad market vs. industry sectors, domestic vs. international), by style (value, growth, blend/core), or by other factors (size, high or low momentum, low volatility, quality).

 Index rules could include the frequency at which index constituents are re-balanced, and criteria for including such constituents.
 These rules should be objective, consistent and predictable.
 Index transparency means that index constituents and rules are clearly disclosed, which ensures that investors can replicate the index.
 Index investability means that the index performance can be reasonably replicated by investing in the market.
 In the simplest case, investability means that all constituents of an index can be purchased on a public exchange.

 Once an index has been chosen, an index fund can be implemented through various methods, financial instruments, and combinations thereof.